spacebanana420/plunderer/README.md

 Grab the program from the [releases](https://github.com/spacebanana420/yakumo/releases)

 ## Requirements
-* Scala (recommended version 3.0 or above)
+* [Scala](https://scala-lang.org) (recommended version 3.0 or above)

-I am not distributing jars that include the whole Scala runtime, that's why Scala is specifically necessary.
+I am not distributing jars that include the whole Scala runtime, that's why Scala is specifically necessary rather than using Java directly.

 ## How to use
 Launch the jar program with ```scala yakumo.jar```.
 You will be prompted to choose if you want to open a server or connect to one using the built-in client.